ChadCritch21/UDPProject_CHC_RSM/README.md

 1. Ryan
   - Completed client application to receive messages from server
   - Assisted with commenting out java files for clarity
-  - Completed formatting for date and time for server class
+  - Completed formatting for date and time for server application
   - Helped with adding IP address from client accessing the server to show in message
   - Formatted README.md file to include proper information